venki2k9/SparkProjectsTumuluri/Readme.md

 * Create Scala objects under `scr/main/scala` folder
 * Execution from Intellij would the following setting in Edit debugging configuration
+* Execution in intellij would not allow you to access spark jobs execution dashboard

 `Add dependecied with "provided" scope to classpath`